cardboard-iguana/cardboard-iguana.com/log/2021-12-02-tryhackme-complete-beginner-supplements.md

 cat ~/user.txt
 ```

-Okay, we’re in and we have the first flag.
+Okay, we're in and we have the first flag.
 Now to elevate privileges.

 Can nyan do anything interesting?